Davidson’s Plum Syrup

 • Leave on a gentle simmer for 1-2 hours until the mixture has thickened and reduced.
 Test the jam by dropping a teaspoonful on the frozen saucer – it should almost immediately thicken.

-• Sometimes, if the plums are not very ripe or particularly watery, the jam will not set, rather than use more sugar I will add some pectin.
-Follow the instructions on the packet.
+• Sometimes (often), if the plums are not very ripe or particularly watery, the jam will not set, and rather than use more sugar I will add the pectin.
+Follow the instructions on the packet, and don’t add too much until you have tested again on a saucer.